Harmony Public Schools San Antonio Enrollment Guide for 2023–24

 How to Enroll

 Families can apply online to enroll their children at Harmony Public Schools.
-Open enrollment for 2023–24 began on November 1, 2022 and will continue through February 10, 2023.
-On February 14, 2023, the schools will hold random lotteries for any grades that received more applications than there are spaces.
+Open enrollment for 2024–25 school year will begin on November 1, 2023 and will continue through February 10, 2024.
+On February 15, 2024, the schools will hold random lotteries for any grades that received more applications than there are spaces.
 Students who are selected will receive an email inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.

 During application season, the schools will provide opportunities for prospective families to learn and apply.
 Contacting each school by phone is a good way to gather information.
 We also recommend following these Harmony Public Schools social media accounts: